Chapter 1:

 “I know.
 It’s a pleasure.
 I’m Satō Yui.”

-“You already knew me too, Satō-chii?
-This Academy really is the best!
-It’s hard not to recognize famous faces.
-You’re that poor affordability influencer, right?
-Senpai has also mentioned you once or twice.”
+“You knew me too, Satō-chii?
+This Academy is sooo convenient!
+It’s so simple to recognize famous faces.
+You’re that budget-life affordability influencer, right?
+Senpai has also dropped your name once or twice.”

 “No, I’m sure ‘Senpai’ has mentioned me many times.”